eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 > Rationale: If pseudonym collision could occur in practice, User recognition by the Relying Party would fail, because the wrong User would be matched to another account and thereby the Relying Party could reveal sensitive information to a wrong User.

 #### 6.1.4 HRLs related to Revocation

+#### 6.1.5 HRLs to be Removed

+##### Requirement PA_01 from Topic 11

+PA_01 states:

+*Pseudonym Providers, Pseudonym attestations, and Wallet Instances SHALL comply with all applicable requirements in [Pseudonym Rulebook].*

+> Rationale for removal: A pseudonym provider is no longer used for the pseudonyms functionality.

 ### 6.2 Additions and Changes to be added to the ARF Main Document